lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 Network Evaluations
 --------------------------

-The most immediate feedback for the network are text reports written to the log file.
-Additional graphs and statistics can be generated into a PDF report.
-Usually visual inspection will provide a good feel for the network that is generated.
+The most immediate feedback for your created network are text reports written to the log file.
+Additional graphs and statistics can be generated into a nice PDF report with plots.

 The following commands will check for errors in the parameters and setup, create the fracture network, writee at PDF report, then triangulate and intersect fractures into a Delaunay mesh.

-Important if using FEHM: PFLOTRAN is the default, set the solver type to ensure the appropriate files and formats are written for the simulation.
-Add ```DFN.set_flow_solver("FEHM")``` before mesh_netork.
+*Important if using FEHM: PFLOTRAN is the default, set the solver type to ensure the appropriate files and formats are written for the simulation.
+Add ```DFN.set_flow_solver("FEHM")``` before mesh_netork.*

 .. code-block:: python